EleutherAI/tyche/README.md

-# Tyche
+# Tyche: Precisely estimating the volume of basins in neural net parameter space corresponding to interpretable behaviors
 *According to the Pausanias in his Description of Greece, Palamedes created the first pair of dice and gave them as an offering to Tyche.*

-Precisely estimating the volume of basins in neural net parameter space corresponding to interpretable behaviors

 ## Installation